-Understanding the ROI of Your Office Space
+Understanding the ROI of your office space

-Reflecting your company culture
+Reflect your company culture

 As a facility manager, you should track your office's space and energy use.

-Energy costs are a significant expense that can also be addressed with a sustainable office design.
+Energy costs are a significant expense that can also be addressed with a sustainable office design and effective building automation system.
 Using data and visuals from a workplace management system can help you understand where your office can reduce internal costs.

-Recruiting top talent
+Recruit top talent

 Talent scarcity is one of the most prominent challenges facing workplaces around the world today.
-Younger generations in the workforce have a new set of needs, and many of them are opting for jobs that promise flexibility, strong culture and alignment with their personal values.
+Younger generations in the workforce have a new set of needs, and many of them are opting for jobs that promise flexibility, strong culture, and alignment with their personal values.
 Facility managers should understand that their office can be a powerful recruiting tool by reflecting these central values.

 There is already strong evidence behind the relationship between office design and productivity, and there are many ways FMs can optimize a space to improve office output.
 Companies can improve creativity and wellness by adding natural light or biophilic design to their space, which have been linked to higher cognitive function in employees.
 Providing opportunities for personal customization in the office can also boost overall productivity and sense of autonomy.
 Facility managers should be sure to measure the impact of office changes to better pinpoint how the office is affecting productivity to ensure that all changes are benefiting their employees.

-A great office space can move the needle on a whole host of business goals.
+A great office space can move the needle on a host of business goals.
 From recruiting top talent to ensuring office-wide productivity, your physical office can greatly benefit your business.
 Facility managers that can align their office space with overarching business goals have the opportunity to create a more efficient environment with a higher return on investment.

 Learn more about how OfficeSpace software can help you to optimize your office space.